Introduction to Directing

 The director works with every department head to create the film you see on screen.
 From the set to the shot choices to the costumes and the edit, the director is consistently making decisions to create a visionary cinematic journey for their audience.
 But what does it truly mean to be a director?
 Where do you start in your journey to become one and what do you need to know before you step on set?

-With an experienced film director as your guide, this four-week course will provide you with a fundamental understanding of the craft.
-By looking at scenes from existing films, discussing different directing techniques, and analyzing case studies, you will learn the director's visual language and the tools they have available to them.
-Whether you are preparing to direct your first film, transitioning from another industry position into directing, or generally have an interest in directing, this course will provide you with an entry point into the art of filmmaking.
+With an experienced director as your guide, this four-week course will provide you with a fundamental understanding of the craft.
+By looking at scenes from existing films and TV shows, discussing different directing techniques, and analyzing case studies, you will learn the director's visual language and the tools they have available to them.
+Whether you are preparing to direct your first film, transitioning to directing for television, or generally have an interest in knowing what a director does, this course will provide you with an entry point into directing film, TV and Digital Media.

 What you bring to the course: